Irrigation System Design: 2026 Step-by-Step Lawn Guide

 Property Measurement: Start by measuring everything.
 Get the dimensions of your lawn, walkways, driveway, patio, and garden beds.
 Note the location of the house, fences, large trees, and any other obstacles.

 Plot Plan Preparation: Transfer these measurements to graph paper or a digital tool, creating a map of your landscape.
-An accurate plot plan is the foundation of a successful sprinkler system; it helps visualize sprinkler coverage and ensures every corner of your yard is accounted for.
+An accurate plot plan is the foundation of a successful sprinkler system.
+It helps visualize sprinkler coverage and ensures every corner of your yard is accounted for.

 Field Characteristic Assessment